xrenislav/rsschool-cv/cv.md

 ## About me

 I was born in 1987, and living up to thirty-three years decided to change my life.
-Therefore, I moved to Saint Petersburg and made a decision to learn a new profession.
+Therefore, I moved to Saint Petersburg with my family and made a decision to learn a new profession.

 And now I am learning Front-End Development in RSSchool.